spring-projects/spring-integration-samples/intermediate/monitoring/README.md

 The twitter search results can be examined at `http://localhost:8080/monitoring`.

+Alternatively, there is a simple `main` class `SpringIntegrationTest`.

 ## 2.2 Updates:

 The application context now includes an example of &lt;int-jmx:notification-publishing-channel-adapter/&gt;, to which the tweets are published.
 You can navigate to the MBean - **spring.application:type=TweetPublisher,name=tweeter**, click the _Notifications_ tab and then subscribe.
 You will then see the notifications.